COVID-19 cases in Rowan County remain above summer low, continue to produce deaths - Salisbury Post

 The percentage of positive tests in the previous two weeks shows a similar trend as the number of positives — 5.9% of tests coming back positive now compared to 3.7% in June.

 NCDHHS says 455 Rowan County residents have died since the start of the pandemic, which includes 30 people in October, according to data available Friday.
-While Rowan went multiple days without reported COVID-19 deaths in the summer, the 30 deaths mean the county is average a little more than one per day this month.
+While Rowan went multiple days without reported COVID-19 deaths in the summer, the 30 deaths mean the county is averaging a little more than one per day this month.

 Oct.
 11 saw the most COVID-19 deaths during the month — five.